Skip to content

 load_manager:

-assignment_strategy: "balanced"
+assignment_strategy: "fair"

 load_report_interval_seconds: 30